Chart Color Schemes

 The level of residential development activity in Moonah is very low in comparison to the average area assessed nationally by AreaSearch

-In terms of commercial development, $11.3 million in approvals have been recorded this financial year.
-Compared to Greater Hobart, Moonah has significantly less development activity, at 53.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing dwellings, which is also below average nationally, indicating the area's maturity and possible planning constraints.
-Recent construction comprises 55.0% detached dwellings and 45.0% medium and high-density housing, including a growing mix of townhouses and apartments.
-This marks a shift from the current housing pattern, where 84.0% are houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
-The location has approximately 1813 people per dwelling approval, indicating an established market.
+Relative to Greater Hobart, Moonah has significantly less development activity (53.0% below regional average per person).
+This constrained new construction usually reinforces demand and pricing for existing dwellings.
+This is also below average nationally, reflecting the area's maturity and pointing to possible planning constraints.
+Recent construction comprises 55.0% detached dwellings and 45.0% medium and high-density housing, with a growing mix of townhouses and apartments providing options across different price points, from family homes to more affordable compact living.
+This marks a significant departure from existing housing patterns (currently 84.0% houses), suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+The location has approximately 1813 people per dwelling approval, demonstrating an established market.

-Population forecasts suggest Moonah will gain 139 residents by 2041.
+Population forecasts indicate Moonah will gain 139 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development